Devashree21/stroke-prediction-machine-learning/README.md

 **1) What is this repository about?**

-This repository is contains a Machine Learning model for stroke prediction.
+This repository contains a Machine Learning model for stroke prediction.

 It includes the jupyter notebook (.ipynb), .csv file and a readme.